minigatewaydev/typescript-sample/README.md

 ### Running sample in VSC

-A TypeScript (.ts) code is transpiled into JavaScript (.js) file using VSCODE internal task runner, so it can be compiled using <code>node</code> command.
+A TypeScript (.ts) code is transpiled into JavaScript (.js) file using VSCODE internal task runner, so it can be run using <code>node</code> command.

 To transpile code automatically, do this:
 - Hit <code>ctrl + shift + B</code>